About Us

 Choose to Succeed was created in 2012 when local foundations and community members joined together with the common goal of improving education outcomes for San Antonio’s students.
 Our mission is to ensure that every family has access to high-performing, tuition-free public education options regardless of their zip code.

-The CtS portfolio of schools has grown from serving 881 students across three schools in the 2011-12 school year, to serving over 47,000 students across 20 charter school networks in the 2023-24 school year.
+The CtS portfolio of schools has grown from serving 881 students across three schools in the 2011-12 school year, to serving just under 52,000 students across 21 charter school networks in the 2024-25 school year.

 Our Leadership